-- Water the plant thoroughly, and add more soil if necessary if too much settling has occurred.
+- Water the plant thoroughly, and add more soil if too much settling has occurred.

 - Water the plant regularly so the soil is moist but not soggy.
 Avoid fluctuating water levels as it may stress the plant and cause it to drop buds.

 - Fertilize regularly with a balanced 10-10-10 fertilizer March through August to encourage vigorous blooms.

 - Prune the plant as needed to maintain the shape of the plant.
 Ensure you use sterilized shears.